eldarion/eldarion-ajax-demo/README.md

-bootstrap-ajax demo
+eldarion-ajax demo
 ===================

-This is a quick and simple demo project to show how many of the features of bootstrap-ajax (http://github.com/eldarion/bootstrap-ajax) work.
+This is a quick and simple demo project to show how many of the features of eldarion-ajax (http://github.com/eldarion/eldarion-ajax) work.

 You can find this online at a Gondor (https://gondor.io) instance here: